EwenQuim/ewenquim.github.io/articles/2-linux-aliases.md

 - see your aliases in nano
 - you can edit them
 - if it was edited, it will put everything online

+This takes seconds, and is very handy to use.

 ## Thank you !